peter88213/scap_novx/docs/usage.md

 ### Global configuration

 An optional global configuration file can be placed in the configuration directory in your user profile.
 It is applied to any project.
-Its entries override scap2novx's built-in constants.
+Its entries override scap_novx's built-in constants.
 This is the path:
-`c:\Users\<user name>\.pywriter\scap2novx\config\scap2novx.ini`
+`c:\Users\<user name>\.noveltree\scap_novx\scap_novx.ini`

-The setup script installs a sample configuration file containing scap2novx's default values.
+The setup script installs a sample configuration file containing scap_novx's default values.
 You can modify or delete it.

 ### Local project configuration

-An optional project configuration file named `scap2novx.ini` can be placed in your project directory, i.e. the folder containing your noveltree and Timeline project files.
+An optional project configuration filscap_novx.ini2novx.ini` can be placed in your project directory, i.e. the folder containing your noveltree and Timeline project files.
 It is only applied to this project.
-Its entries override scap2novx's built-in constants as well as the global configuration, if any.
+Its entries override scap_novx's built-in constants as well as the global configuration, if any.

 ### How to provide/modify a configuration file

-The scap2novx distribution comes with a sample configuration file located in the `sample` subfolder.
-It contains scap2novx's default settings and options.
+The scap_novx distribution comes with a sample configuration file located in the `sample` subfolder.
+It contains scap_novx's default settings and options.
 This file is also automatically copied to the global configuration folder during installation.
 You best make a copy and edit it.

 - The SETTINGS section mainly refers to colors, i.e. The text colors that mark the characters/locations/items in Scapple.
 If you change them, the program might behave differently than described in the description of the conversion rules below.
 - The OPTIONS section comprises options for regular program execution.